 August’s window on the shop windows

-- Plus the usual retail changes in the Tameside area.
+- All the usual comings and goings in the Tameside area.

 Forthcoming Planning Applications

 Polite Note: for reasons of brevity, any pub and club applications come under the Pub and Club Update section.
-You know the drill (and I’ve tried to get one in Argos without success)…
+You know the drill; those polite assistants in Screwfix will find you a suitable model.

 Pub and club update